friachi/la-cabine-phone/README.md

 # Intro

-This manual addresses the usage, configuration and troubleshooting of the “Phone” that is specifically designed for “LA CABINE 134” Installation. (.pdf and .docx version available in [./resources](resources) folder)
+This manual addresses the usage, configuration and troubleshooting of the “Phone” that is specifically designed for “LA CABINE 134” Installation.
+A [pdf](resources/Phone%20manual.pdf) and [docx](resources/Phone%20manual.pdf) versions are available in [resources](resources) folder

 It is aimed at people with some technical knowledge in order to help facilitating the maintenance of the installation and make sure that the phone is always running correctly, and in case of issues, to have enough info to troubleshoot and/or reach for help